iarganda/folded/README.md

 * **‘Store images in 8-bits’**: ‘folded’ makes use of images with 16 bits depth.
 16-bits images usually take a considerable amount of hard drive space, especially when working with medium to large datasets.
 This option allows the user to transform them into 8-bits equivalents for visualization purposes.
 * **‘Verbose’**: show all the steps performed by the script in the form of text inside the ImageJ/Fiji Log window.

-## ‘folded’ tables of results and output information
+## Tables of results and output information
 The script generates a folder for each analyzed image (here exemplified as ```‘ImageFileName’```) containing the following image files:
 * ```‘ImageFileName_binary.tif’```: the binarized version of the input image used for the skeletonization process and the enamel thickness analysis (Figure 2D-F).
 * ```‘ImageFileName_coherency.tif’```: a grayscale image showing the values resulting from the enamel folding analysis.
 Lighter colors represent more folded areas (note in the Figure 2G is shown with an inverse pattern for visualization purposes).